sikadali/java_calculator/README.md

-# java_calculator
+# A Simple Java-built Calculator
-A simple MVC pattern calculator
+My first project on Github.
+The objective here is to build a calculator using MVC architecture